 - The manual methods-mileage permit and odometer reading-are low technology methods with frequent touchpoints with participants who received multiple text and/or email notifications and periodically reported their mileage through an odometer image-capture functionality.
 Testing focused on participant workflows to ensure a reasonable yet effective reminder frequency and synchronization of communications coming from two separate sources (the service provider's system and the technology provider's system).
 Significant resources were devoted to testing the timing, frequency, sequencing, and content of odometer notifications and reminders as they directly impact compliance levels. - Vehicle licensing office (VLO) reporting was also tested prior to launch.
 Tests verified that the process from participant check-in at a VLO through to odometer-image capture and submission through the smartphone worked, that the systems successfully transmitted images, and that the back office correctly processed images. - Plug-in devices used in the insurance industry (supported by DriveSync) had the most mature technology, previously shown to feature high accuracy rates in the Oregon and California RUC pilots, and in other applications.
-Tests mainly focused on consistency of the look and feel (branding, graphics), and content displayed on the user interfaces (website and the optional companion smartphone app). - › AutomaticTM branded plug-in device (supported by emovis) tests focused on the new developments to integrate the separate Automatic application with the service provider's online participant enrollment workflow to ensure a smooth and quick enrollment pre-launch wa ruc system testing
+Tests mainly focused on consistency of the look and feel (branding, graphics), and content displayed on the user interfaces (website and the optional companion smartphone app). - › AutomaticTM branded plug-in device (supported by emovis) tests focused on the new developments to integrate the separate Automatic application with the service provider's online participant enrollment workflow to ensure a smooth and quick enrollment and device activation experience.
+User-oriented tests resulted in reduction of steps in the enrollment process and development of device installation instructions.
+Integration testing and end-to-end testing validated that mileage collected by the device were complete, accurate, and correctly processed.16

-The Automatic device required activation with the Automatic application installed on the participant's smartphone and required that the participant link their Automatic account to their emovis account.
+15 The Automatic device required activation with the Automatic application installed on the participant's smartphone and required that the participant link their Automatic account to their emovis account.